pengfeng/ask.py/README.md

 engines such as Perplexity.

 - You can run it on command line or with a GradIO UI.
-- You can also control the output behavior, e.g., extract structured data or change output language, and the search behavior, e.g., say restrict to a specific site or date.
+- You can control the output behavior, e.g., extract structured data or change output language,
+- You can control the search behavior, e.g., restrict to a specific site or date, or just scrape a specified list of URLs.
 - You can run it in a cron job or bash script to automate complex search/data extraction tasks.

 We have a running UI example [in HuggingFace Spaces](https://huggingface.co/spaces/leettools/AskPy).